-The Institute also has its own journal, Human Givens: Promoting emotional health and clear thinking, which members receive four times a year.
+The Institute also has its own journal, Human Givens: Promoting emotional health and clear thinking, which members receive twice a year.
 This was first published by the European Therapy Studies Institute (ETSI) in April 1993 and was previously entitled The New Therapist.
 But, to reflect its wider readership and growing interest in the human givens approach from other disciplines, its name was changed to Human Givens at the turn of the new millennium.
 The editorial director is Ivan Tyrrell.

 The editor is Denise Winn and – to maintain editorial independence – the journal is funded purely by subscription and membership fees – it takes no advertising.

 The journal's editorial advisory board is as follows: